tompaana/bot-message-routing/README.md

 ##### Properties #####

 * `RoutingDataManager`: The implementation of `IRoutingDataManager` interface in use.
-In case you want to replace the default implementation with your own, set it in `App_Start\WebApiConfig.cs`.
+This project provides too implementations of this interface: `LocalRoutingDataManager` for testing and `AzureTableStorageRoutingDataManager`.
+If you want to implement your own routing data management, you can by implementing either the `IRoutingDataManager` interface or deriving from `AbstractRoutingDataManager`.
+This property is set by providing the implemented class to the constructor of `MessageRouterManager`.

 ##### Methods #####

-* **`HandleActivityAsync`**: In *very simple* cases this is the only method you need to call in your `MessagesController` class.
+* **`HandleActivityAsync`**: In *very simple* cases this is the only method you need to call.
   It will track the users (stores their information), forward messages between users connected in a conversation automatically.
 The return value (`MessageRouterResult`) will indicate whether the message routing logic consumed the activity or not.
 If the activity was ignored by the message routing logic, you can e.g. forward it to your dialog.
 * `SendMessageToPartyByBotAsync`: Utility method to make the bot send a given message to a given user.
 * `BroadcastMessageToAggregationChannelsAsync`: Sends the given message to all the aggregation channels.
 * `MakeSurePartiesAreTracked`: A convenient method for adding parties.
 The given parties are added, if they are new.
-This method is called by `HandleActivityAsync` so you don't need to bother calling this explicitly yourself.
+This method is called by `HandleActivityAsync` so you don't need to bother calling this explicitly yourself unless your bot code is a bit more complex.
 * `RemoveParty`: Removes all the instances related to the given party from the routing data (since there can be multiple - one for each conversation).
 Will also remove any pending requests of the party in question as well as end all conversations of this specific user.
-* `RequestConnection`: Creates a request on behalf of the sender of the activity.
+* `RequestConnection`: Creates a request on behalf of the given party/sender of the activity.
 * `RejectPendingRequest`: Removes the pending request of the given user.
 * `ConnectAsync`: Establishes a connection between the given parties.
 This method should be called when a chat request is accepted (given that requests are necessary).